zettajs/zetta/README.md

 # Docs

 * The [Zetta Doc Wiki](https://github.com/zettajs/zetta/wiki) is where you'll find all of the documentation for Zetta, including overviews, tutorials, and reference content.

-* You can also visit the Zetta site at [http://zettajs.org/](http://zettajs.org/) project recipes, event information, community links, and more.

 # Community